 The Cummins Particulate Filter must be removed and cleaned by a Cummins-approved cleaning method and authorized technician.
 The ash cleaning process typically takes 30 minutes, plus the time to remove the Cummins Particulate Filter from the equipment.

-Find a Cummins Dealer or Distributor
+Find a Cummins Sales or Service Location